By Michael d’Estries and SkillPointe Editorial Team

 Electrician (Salary: $56,763)

-Electricians plan electrical systems, inspect and maintain circuit breakers and transformers, and install/repair wiring, fixtures and fuse boxes.
-One of the few career paths with paid on-the-job training, electricians often learn their trade via apprenticeships lasting anywhere from four to five years.
+Electricians plan electrical systems.
+They inspect and maintain circuit breakers and transformers, and install or repair wiring, fixtures and fuse boxes.
+This is one of the few career paths with paid on-the-job training.
+Electricians often learn their trade via apprenticeships lasting anywhere from four to five years.

-Pipefitters or steamfitters take advanced blueprints for residential, commercial and industrial construction piping systems and turn them into reality.
-Skills utilized by established craftsmen include cutting, threading or hammering pipes to specifications, as well as assembly through welding, soldering or threading joints.
+Pipefitters and steamfitters take advanced blueprints for residential, commercial and industrial construction piping systems and turn them into reality.
+Skills utilized by established craftspeople include cutting, threading or hammering pipes to specifications, as well as assembling pipes by welding, soldering or threading joints.

 Civil Engineering Technician (Salary: $53,887)